Whether you're a meticulous folder, a thrifty roller or a last-minute flinger, packing your bag like a pro requires some smart thinking - as well as

 adapters now include a USB outlet, so you may be able to leave your phone/tablet charger at home and just bring the cord.)

-A rechargeable battery or charging case for your phone.
+A rechargeable battery for your phone (see our power bank reviews).
 This little gadget can be a lifesaver if you run out of charge and you need your phone for GPS, translations, transport planning or

 making hotel bookings.

 Your regular medication.
 Don't assume you can buy what you need overseas.
 Always carry your medicine in its original packaging along with the